dstaroff/dstaroff/README.md

     </a>
 </p>

-I’m currently working on `NNWizard` — a visual environment for modelling and training of convolutional neural networks.
+Excluding the main job I'm working on various ML tasks and curating an outstanding project `NNWizard` — an educational visual environment for modelling and training convolutional neural networks.

-In addition, I'm not so bad photographer
+In addition, I guess I'm not so bad [photographer](https://vk.com/modnoe.nazvanie)

 <h3 align="left">
-    Connect with me:
+    Contact me:
 </h3>
 <p align="left">
     <a href="https://linkedin.com/in/dstarov" target="blank">